hapax/hapax.github.io/assets/teaching.md

 	Show that the curve associated to the first missile (at $\phi = 0$) is a logarithmic spiral with $C = \ell/\sqrt{3}$ and $k =
     \sqrt{3}$.
+	The remaining two curves are simply rotated by $\pm\theta$ around the origin.

     *Hint*.
 The derivative $r'(\phi)$ at $\phi = 0$ tells us the direction the missile points.